 Giving with confidence

 Choosing a charity is not easy.
 It’s part of a personal giving journey that requires asking questions about your own values and what you would like to see as part of a brighter future.
-We can assist you through our charity search engine; person-to-person support via phone, email, and chat; and philanthropic advisory support (for larger gifts).
+We can assist you through our charity search engine; person-to-person support via phone, email, and chat; and philanthropic advisory support for large gifts.

 With Charitable Impact, while you can take your time to find charities, you can give with the confidence that those who receive your donations are regulated by the CRA.